The Virginian (TV series): Stacey Grainger

 Played by Don Quine, Stacey Grainger, the grandson of John Grainger, lived at Shiloh, beginning in season five.
 He worked alongside Trampas, and the two become good friends.
 Stacey's sister Elizabeth looked up to him as a big brother, and he filled the role more than competently.
 Quine's two seasons on The Virginian were the only ones that finished in the Nielsen rating top-15 year-end rankings.

 Elizabeth Grainger

 Stacey's younger sister Elizabeth (Sara Lane) was the granddaughter of John Grainger, starting in season five.
 Trampas, the Virginian, and Stacey all looked out for her wellbeing.
 Elizabeth was cast as a teenage girl enjoying her life on the frontier.
 She loved horses, riding the range, and going to the ever-present Saturday-night dances.
 Sara Lane departed the series in season eight.

 Clay Grainger

 After the death of Charles Bickford, John McIntire was hired as his brother, Liz and Stacey's great uncle.
 Clay had a wife, Holly (Jeanette Nolan), and was the ranch owner for seasons five through eight.
 McIntire had earlier taken over the lead role in Wagon Train upon the death of Ward Bond, assuming the role of the new wagonmaster.
 In season 9, The Virginian was revamped, and McIntire, along with Nolan, Lane, David Hartman, and Tim Matheson, left the show.

+Harper

+Played by Harper Flaherty.
+He was a ranch hand in the Shiloh bunk house.
+He began being credited in the episodes since season six, and was a stunt double for McClure's character.
+He originally played uncredited roles in the series.
+He was credited in almost every episode from season six to season eight.